On a typical day at the office, you overhear your co-workers chat about a new weight loss and dieting fad.

 - Applications and branches of genomics

 At the end of the course, you will be presented with a final quiz.
-Achieving an 80% score will be rewarded with the PHIX Genomics Academy 201 Advanced Genomics Certificate.
+Achieving an 80% score will be rewarded with the PHIX Genomics Academy 201 Genomics Certificate.
+In the bonus lesson, you will find extra material, such as links to additional information and the complete glossary.